 The research of the Communication Science department at the University of Amsterdam is organized in the Amsterdam School of Communication Research ASCoR.
 ASCoR hosts the Research Priority Area Communication of the UvA (awarded in 2011).
-Communication Science at the University of Amsterdam received a top ranking in the 2016 QS World University Rankings by Subject: number 1 in Continental Europa, Number 6 worldwide.
+Communication Science at the University of Amsterdam received a top ranking in the latest QS World University Rankings by Subject (number 1 worldwide).
 There are currently four program groups: Persuasive Communication, Political Communication & Journalism, Corporate Communication, and Youth & Media Entertainment.

 The Persuasive Communication program group consists of three chair groups, jointly implementing the Persuasive Communication research program:

 - Persuasion & New Media Technologies (chaired by Prof. Dr. Guda van Noort)

 - Persuasive Communication & Empowerment (chaired by Prof. Dr. Edith Smit)

 - Health Communication (chaired by Prof. Dr. Julia van Weert).